Quadratic Extension Algebras and Quaternion Algebras Over Fields (of Characteristic not 2): Quaternion algebras over integral domains

 Why under the sun would anyone want to observe a quaternion algebra $Q$ from a viewpoint of an arbitrary basis of $\pure{Q}\tinysp$?
 There always exist orthogonal bases for the norm~$\qnorm_Q$, and with respect to any such basis the matrix of the associated scalar product is diagonal, which facilitates the exploration of the quaternion algebra.
 However, we are able to diagonalize because the algebra $Q$ is over a~\emph{field}~$K$, so that the quadratic functional~$\qnorm_Q$ is defined on the \emph{vector space} $\pure{Q}$.
 What if we came across a~quaternion algebra defined over an~integral domain (of characteristic not~$2$)?
 Then it is no longer true that we can diagonalize at will if a~quaternion algebra is presented relative to a~general basis; when we do happen to find an orthogonal basis, this appears to be nothing short of a~miracle and is always an occasion (well, a~good excuse) for celebration.

 \txtskip

 The quaternion algebras over integral domains we are talking about are constructed as follows.
-Let $R$ be an integral domain of characteristic different from~$2$, and let $M$ be a~symmetric nonsingular $3\narrdt\times 3$ matrix with entries in~$R$. \footnote{Nonsingular $M$ means that $\det M\neq 0$.} The quaternion algebra $Q=\Qalg_R(\leftt M)$ is defined as the~free $R$-module $R\oplus R^{\tinysp3}$ { (}whose elements we write as~plain sums $r+u$, where $r\in R$ and $u\in R^{\tinysp3}${ )} \footnote{That is, we fearlessly identify $R\oplus 0$ with $R$ and $0\oplus R^{\tinysp3}$ with $R^{\tinysp3}$.} with the $R$-bilinear multiplication defined by \footnote{This is the third\,---\,and the last\,---\,time we write out the blasted formula for multiplication.}
+Let $R$ be an integral domain of characteristic different from~$2$, and let $M$ be a~symmetric nonsingular $3\narrdt\times 3$ matrix with entries in~$R$. \footnote{Nonsingular $M$ means that $\det M\neq 0$ (and not, perhaps, that $\det M$ is invertible in $R$).} The quaternion algebra $Q=\Qalg_R(\leftt M)$ is defined as the~free $R$-module $R\oplus R^{\tinysp3}$ { (}whose elements we write as~plain sums $r+u$, where $r\in R$ and $u\in R^{\tinysp3}${ )} \footnote{That is, we fearlessly identify $R\oplus 0$ with $R$ and $0\oplus R^{\tinysp3}$ with $R^{\tinysp3}$.} with the $R$-bilinear multiplication defined by \footnote{This is the third\,---\,and the last\,---\,time we write out the blasted formula for multiplication.}